jedimatt42/teensyUSBtoXT/README.md

 This uses a Teensy 3.2 microcontroller, and a UHS mini pro ( USB Host Shield mini ) to process incoming usb keyboard interactions and output the XT keyboard signals.

+I've used Teensy 3.1 and 3.2 boards, and the [www.duinofun.com USB mini v2.0.](https://smile.amazon.com/HiLetgo-Development-Compatible-Interface-Arduino/dp/B01EWW9R1E/ref=sr_1_fkmr1_1?keywords=usb+mini+v2.0+host+shield&qid=1574724973&sr=8-1-fkmr1)

+The TI 99 USB Keys pcboard can be used.
+The [schematic](https://github.com/jedimatt42/TI-99-usb-keys/blob/master/schematic.pdf) will work, you just don't need the 15 pins going to the TI-99/4A matrix keyboard.
+You don't have to use the pcboard, as there are far fewer wires with this..
+But you should review my project page for illustrations on getting the usb host shield to provide +5v to the usb keyboard: [hardware page](http://ti994a.cwfk.net/TiUsbKeys.html)

+Chris Schnieder has also developed a pcboard with a 5 Pin DIN jack, so you can just use a 5 Pin DIN patch cable.
+See -> [here](http://shift838.99er.net/atxtusbkeys.html)

 I am targeting my:
   Myarc Geneve 9640 Family Computer.